GluuFederation/docs-ce-prod/docs/source/operation/backup.md

 ## LDIF Data Backup
 From time to time (daily or weekly), the LDAP database should be exported in a standard LDIF format.
 Having the data in plain text offers some options for recovery that are not possible with a binary backup.

 Instructions are provided below for exporting both OpenDJ and OpenLDAP data.
+The below instructions address situations where unused and expired cache and session related entries are piling and causing issues with functionality.
+Read more about this [issue](https://www.gluu.org/blog/managing-cache-in-the-gluu-server/).

 ### OpenDJ